Snaipe/Criterion/README.md

 **Q. Where has this been tested?**
-A. Currently, on Linux 2.6.32 and Linux 3.15.7, although it should work on most \*nix systems; Mac OS X Yosemite 10.10, and FreeBSD 10.0.
+A. Currently, on Linux 2.6.32 and Linux 3.15.7, although it should work on most \*nix systems; Mac OS X Yosemite 10.10, FreeBSD 10.0, Windows 7 and 2K.
-   Windows is currently not supported, but it being worked on.

 ## Credits